BrutalTeam/go-netbox/docs/WritableServiceRequest.md

 ### NewWritableServiceRequest

-`func NewWritableServiceRequest(name string, protocol PatchedWritableServiceRequestProtocol, ports []int32, ) *WritableServiceRequest`
+`func NewWritableServiceRequest(protocol PatchedWritableServiceRequestProtocol, ports []int32, ) *WritableServiceRequest`

 NewWritableServiceRequest instantiates a new WritableServiceRequest object This constructor will assign default values to properties that have it defined,